-North America recorded sales of 8 generators, double the number of generators sold in the previous year (2010: 4).
-We are very pleased to report PAS sales continue to grow in this region with the 8th consecutive year of growth being recorded.
-688 PAS boxes were sold in 2011 as compared to the previous year (2010: 658 PAS boxes).
-With a total revenue of \$1.69m recorded in 2011, Canada has surpassed Australia and is now our second single largest market in the world.
-The Directors have been extremely pleased with the success of Technegas in Canada.
-We see this success as a strong indicator to the potential growth for Technegas in the United States once marketing approval is achieved.
+North America consisting of exclusively Canada recorded sales of 15 generators, nearly double the number of generators sold in the previous year (2011: 8).
+We are very pleased to report PAS sales continue to grow in this region with the 9th consecutive year of growth being recorded.
+757 PAS boxes were sold in 2012 as compared to the previous year (2011: 688 PAS boxes).
+With a total revenue of \$2.04m (2011: \$1.69m) recorded in 2012, more PAS was sold into the Canadian market than any other single market in the world.
+The Directors have been extremely pleased with the success of Technegas in Canada and we are confident this is a strong indicator of the potential growth for Technegas in the United States once marketing approval is achieved.